Google Ads vs. Facebook Ads: Which is Better?

 When To Use Facebook Ads

-Facebook Ads can be used to target a particular audience that has shown an affinity for your client’s products or services.
+Facebook Ads can target a particular audience that has shown an affinity for your client’s products or services.

-They help your clients get more visibility to their Facebook content and boost traffic to their websites.
-Facebook Ads can be set up to increase site traffic, impressions, and even average click-through rate (CTR)
+They help your clients increase the visibility of their Facebook content and boost traffic to their websites.
+Facebook Ads can be set up to increase site traffic, impressions, and even average click-through rate (CTR).

 AgencyAnalytics Facebook Ads Dashboard